sparkofreason/sparkofreason.github.io/_posts/2019-8-21-In_The_Beginning.md

 ## Stateful

 Requests are part of the system state.
-That state is generally implementation specific, and so to is what you can interrogate or modify, which can make testing a headache.
+That state is generally implementation specific, as is what you can interrogate or modify, which can make testing a headache.
 For HTTP service requests, we might need to inject some sort of mock implementation of the service, which not only responded to requests with the appropriate data, but also verified that requests were made as required.
 Maybe we'd use Selenium or some other browser mock to drive testing of requests to the user interface, something else to mock message queues, and so forth.

 The state describing requests may also depend on program state.
 A request could be issued based on some condition.
 Some other request then receives a response that changes state rendering the first request invalid.
 But we have no control over the response arriving.
 Once a request is invalid, we need to ensure that the response is ignored, for example, don't execute the code in the callback.
-Otherwise we open the possibility of nasty race condition bugs, and the requirement to test such scenarios directly.
+Otherwise we open the possibility of nasty race condition bugs, and must test such scenarios directly.

 ## Coupling